X

 Skattebo seems to be a polarizing player in the fantasy community so far.
 There are plenty of reasons to exercise caution with expectations here, as Tyrone Tracy Jr. played very well last season for the Giants in his rookie campaign.

 There's also the fact that we don't know how good this Giants offense will be with Russell Wilson (or Jameis Winston or Jaxson Dart) at the helm this season.
-Drafting a running back in a timeshare on a good team is one thing, but drafting a rookie second on the depth chart on a team projected to finish last in their division is another.
+Drafting a running back in a timeshare on a good team is one thing, but drafting a rookie second on the depth chart on a team projected to finish last in its division is another.

-But I can't help myself, I am pretty impressed with what I have seen from Skattebo in college and the initial reports out of Giants' camp backed up what we knew coming into this season - this kid is a hard-nosed, tough, old-school, smashmouth football running back who might just force his way onto the field with his inspired play.
+But I can't help myself, I am pretty impressed with what I have seen from Skattebo in college and the initial reports out of Giants camp backed up what we knew coming into this season -- this kid is a hard-nosed, tough, old-school, smashmouth football running back who might just force his way onto the field with his inspired play.

 Right now, Skattebo is nursing an injury and missing some crucial reps in camp and preseason games.
 That's going to prevent him from winning the job outright in camp, but it's also going to drive down his cost in drafts.

 If you're drafting Skattebo this year, it's with the idea that he emerges later in the season to usurp a larger role.
 He's not just a big, bruising runner; he is also quite competent as a pass-catcher.
-The conventional wisdom is going to be to draft Tracy Jr. as the starter this season, but at their respective costs (you can get Skattebo 20-25 picks later), I prefer taking a shot on the back I view as the better football player.
+The conventional wisdom is going to be to draft Tracy as the starter this season, but at their respective costs (you can get Skattebo 20-25 picks later), I prefer taking a shot on the back I view as the better football player.

 Jaydon Blue - Dallas Cowboys

 Blue is another rookie who I am very high on coming into this season.
-Like Skattebo, however, he's also nursing an injury that could set him back in terms of just how soon he's ready to contribute and get enough touches to be fantasy-relevant.
+Like Skattebo, however, he's also nursing an injury that could set him back in terms of just how soon he's ready to contribute and get enough touches to be fantasy relevant.

 The two veterans standing in the way of Blue's playing time are Miles Sanders and Javonte Williams.
 Sanders is two years removed from his productive seasons in Philadelphia and averaged just 3.5 yards per carry in Carolina, where he was ultimately beat out by Chuba Hubbard.